 Voter Photo Identification (Photo Id) is REQUIRED.
 You must provide an acceptable form of Photo ID in order receive a ballot.
 Click this link to learn what forms are acceptable: https://elections.wi.gov/node/3609

 Absentee Voting by Mail: Go to https://myvote.wi.gov/ to request an absentee ballot by mail; or download Absentee Ballot Request Form: EL-121 Absentee Ballot Request-English, complete it, and send form along with a copy of acceptable Photo Id (if not already on file): to Chris Schellinger, Clerk, 2171 County Road A, West Bend, WI 53090.

 In-Person Absentee Voting (Absentee voting in the Clerk's office): In-person absentee voting BY APPOINTMENT.
 Contact the Town Clerk to schedule an appointment.

 Click here to see Notice of Absentee Voting_Type E Notice

 Go to www.elections.wi.gov/voters/absentee, to learn more about absentee voting.

 State Website Resources

-At My Vote Wisconsin, https://myvote.wi.gov/ you can register to vote, check your voter registration status, find your polling place, see your sample ballot, request an absentee ballot (military and permanent overseas voters only), and check provisional ballot status.
+At My Vote Wisconsin, https://myvote.wi.gov/ you can register to vote, check your voter registration status, find your polling place, see your sample ballot, request an absentee ballot, and check provisional ballot status.